H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

    f.remove_artifacts()

+With that, the AAS correction is done.
+You can now proceed with further processing of the EEG data.

 Further Processing
 ------------------

-After removing artifacts, you can proceed with further EEG data processing, such as filtering, adaptive noise cancelation, and downsampling.
+After removing artifacts, you can proceed with further EEG data processing, such as filtering, adaptive noise cancellation, and downsampling.

 .. note::